moclam1905/PexelsSample/docs/architecture.md

   -   **ViewModel for Complex UI State:** For screens with intricate UI state that needs to survive configuration changes robustly (e.g., zoom/pan state in `ImageDetailScreen`), a dedicated ViewModel leveraging `SavedStateHandle` is preferred over relying solely on `rememberSaveable` within the Composable if state becomes too complex.
   -   **Local Storage with Jetpack DataStore for Search History:** Jetpack DataStore (Preferences or Proto) will be used to store the user's recent search terms locally, providing an asynchronous API for data persistence.
 [87]
     -   *Justification:* Lightweight and suitable for simple key-value or typed object persistence, recommended for this use case over Room unless complex querying is needed.
   -   **Rich UI Animations & Transitions with Jetpack Compose:** The application will utilize Jetpack Compose's built-in animation APIs (`animate*AsState`, `AnimatedVisibility`, `LookaheadLayout` for shared elements, etc.) to create purposeful and performant UI transitions and feedback, enhancing the user experience.
 [38, 143, 149]
         -   *Justification:* Improves perceived quality and user engagement.
 Shared element transitions, in particular, provide visual continuity.
+  -   **Engaging Initial Experience with Staggered Grid:** The HomeScreen will use `LazyVerticalStaggeredGrid` to display trending/curated photos, providing a visually dynamic and engaging entry point to the application.
+[127, 171]
+        -   *Justification:* Enhances user engagement and content discovery upon app launch.
   - (See `docs/coding-standards.md` for more on patterns and error handling).

 ## 5\.
 Infrastructure and Deployment Overview